emresenDEV/Paradigm-Pet-Professionals/README.md

 # React Conversion

 The initial project is a simple landing page.
 The project has been converted to the React Framework and uses Python and Flask.
+The functional search feature was completed via the SearchResults.js and SearchContext.js files.
+Using Flask-Mail, the completed contact form is emailed to Paradigm Pet Professionals.

 ## Backend Instructions (Flask)